Unity3dAzure/AppServices/README.md

 3. Create an Azure App Service [Mobile App](https://portal.azure.com)
 	* Create a Table (using Easy Tables) for app data.

-## Unity 5 leaderboard demo
+## Azure App Services Demos for Unity 5
-[App Services Demo project](https://github.com/Unity3dAzure/AppServicesDemo) will run inside UnityEditor on Mac or Windows.
-(The demo project has got everything bundled in and does not require any additional assets to work.)
+Try the [Azure App Services Demos](https://github.com/Unity3dAzure/AppServicesDemo) project for Unity 5 on Mac / Windows.
+(The demo project has got everything already bundled in and does not require any additional assets to work.
+Just wire it up with your [Azure App Service](https://portal.azure.com) and run it right inside the Unity Editor.)
-For detailed instructions read my developer blog on how to [use Azure App Services with Unity project](http://www.deadlyfingers.net/azure/azure-app-services-for-unity3d/).
+For detailed instructions read my developer blog on [how to setup Azure App Services and Unity demo project](http://www.deadlyfingers.net/azure/azure-app-services-for-unity3d/).

 ## Supported Features
 ### MobileServiceClient